psnx/FCND-Estimation-CPP/writeup.md

 ```
 ## Implement the magnetometer update

-This is a straight forward implementation as it is a direct reding of the measured yaw; the only thing to make sure is that the reading is properly clamped between -2 $\pi$ and +2 $\pi$ and.
+This is a straight forward implementation as it is a direct reding of the measured yaw; the only thing to make sure is that the reading is properly clamped between -2 $\pi$ and +2 $\pi$.

-Again since this is linear, the derivative h'(x_t) is a matrix of zeros and ones:
 $$
 \begin{align}
   z_t=  \left[\begin{array}{c}